softashell/iqdb_tagger/README.rst

 .. code:: bash

    # to get tags
-   iqdb-tagger search-hydrus-and-send-tag --access-key 1234_your_access_key 'thread:cat'
+   iqdb-tagger search-hydrus-and-send-tag --access_key 1234_your_access_key 'thread:cat'
    # to get matching urls
-   iqdb-tagger search-hydrus-and-send-url --access-key 1234_your_access_key 'thread:cat'
+   iqdb-tagger search-hydrus-and-send-url --access_key 1234_your_access_key 'thread:cat'

 Note: hydrus version 349 have default bandwidth of 100 mb data per month, which may raise `ApiError` when the bandwidth reached.